LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 ```

 I did the same for the sound system and its resources as well.
-Now most of the game was using my interfaces, except...
+Now most of the game was using the abstractions, except...

 ### Game Loop

-The original game used Javas Executors to spawn a thread that re-evaluated the game every 16ms.
+The original game used Java Executors to spawn a thread that re-evaluated the game every 16ms.
 Under ideal circumstances, that means the game simulates and renders at a stable 60 FPS.
 However, the executors are also not available in TeaVM.